pretzelhammer/rust-blog/posts/chat-server.md

 We communicate between different clients using a broadcast channel.
 After creating the channel we get a `Sender` and a `Receiver` which we can `clone` any number of times and send to different threads.
 Each value sent via a `Sender` gets received by every `Receiver`, so the value type must implement `Clone`.

 Before we would get a message from the client's stream and immediately echo it out to the client's sink.
-Now when we get a message from the client's stream we send pass it through the broadcast channel before we get it back and then send it to the client's sink.
-Every client will receive their own and others' messages from the channel.
+Now when we get a message from the client's stream we pass it through the broadcast channel before we get it back and then send it to the client's sink.
+Every client will receive their own and others' messages from the shared channel.

 Let's try out our new code by connecting with two clients at once: